Digital Image Workflow overview

 Having the comparative luxury of a digital camera means that you can try and try again, assuming you have the time, until your great idea translates into a superb image.
 You can try out ideas and polish and hone them by reviewing your shots until you get what you intended - how wonderful is that?

 Above all, don’t be afraid to keep shooting.
 You can always ditch the rubbish later, but if you haven’t tried you’ll always regret it.
-Unlike photography with film, digital is free once you have bought the kit.
-Film used to cost around £10-15 per roll of 36 exposures (including processing)!
-That’s a frightening amount when you consider that a professional photographer on a typical wedding might easily be taking 1000+ shots!
+Unlike photography with film, digital is effectively free once you have bought the kit.
+Film used to cost around £10-15 per roll of 36 exposures (including processing).
+That’s a frightening amount when you consider that today a professional photographer on a typical wedding might easily be taking 2000+ shots.

 Workflow in use - operation

 Before you start adding any sort of images to your system it is vital to have certain pre-sets prepared in Photoshop to make your life easier.
 These pre-sets are your Metadata (File Info) pre-sets.
 In Photoshop CC create a new document of any size you wish (the file will not be saved so it is not important).

 Open File Info and fill in all the basic information that will be entered in EVERY image that you produce; name, copyright, address etc. Save this File Info information as a Metadata Template with a title that will make it easy to find later.
 Continue with this process, creating and saving Metadata pre-sets for each event or occasion that you wish.
 This will then enable you to add metadata to multiple files from the same shooting session quickly and easily.
 This Metadata will also be accessible through Adobe Bridge CC.

 In a similar vein, you can create Metadata Templates that are used when importing Camera RAW files into your portfolio catalogues for internal use.
 This saves you a huge amount of time post-import, as well as saving you the bother and effort of identifying the files after you have imported them.